sgharms/website/source/guides/router_primer.md

 App.initialize();
 ```

-The result should look like the following when we run this application with our
-console open:
+This step:

+1.  **Establishes an Ember application**:  `window.App = Ember.Application.create` creates an Ember.Application called `App`.
+Creating this App object:
+  1.  provides a single location for all objects associated with this application so as to [avoid polluting the global namespace](https://www.google.com/search?q=don't+pollute+the+global+namespace)
+  1.  creates a single listener for each user event (e.g. 'click') and [controls event delegation](https://www.google.com/search?q=event+delegation).
+1.  **Provides some diagnostic logging**:  Taking from the jQuery playbook, when the document is ready, the logger message fires
+1.  **Declares our `Router` class**:  A property called `Router` is declared on `App`.
+It is an instance of `Ember.Router` and will be the main area of changes in this guide

+Refresh your browser that's viewing this code and you will receive the following error in your console:

 <img src="/images/routing-primer/app-without-root-route.png">

 An error appears:   `Uncaught Error: assertion failed: Failed to transition to
 initial state "root" `.

-The Router class of of an Ember application **must** contain an Ember.State
-called `root`.
-As a legacy of Ember's history and inheritance chain, `State` is
+As a legacy of Ember's history and inheritance chain, `State` is a synonym for
-a synonym for `Route` (see discussion above).
-As such, the error message can be
+`Route` (see discussion above).
+As such, the error message can be read as
-read as saying that the application could not find an `Ember.Route` called
+saying that the application could not find an `Ember.Route` called `root`.
+The
+Router class of of an Ember application **must** contain an Ember.State called
 `root`.
 Let's add it.

 The amended code will look like the following:

+[_Diff View_][StepOneOne]

 ```javascript
 window.App = Ember.Application.create({